lowRISC/opentitan/hw/ip/i2c/README.md

     - For read transactions, the target device continues to send data as long as the controller acknowledges the target-issued data by sending an ACK signal.
     Once the controller has received all the required data it indicates that no more data is needed by explicitly de-asserting the ACK signal (this is called a NACK signal) just before sending a STOP or a repeated START signal.
 1. A STOP signal or a repeated START signal.

+All well-behaved transactions end with a STOP signal, which indicates the end of the last transfer and when the bus is free again.
+However, this IP does support detection of bus timeouts, when there has been no activity for a specified amount of time.

 This protocol is generally quite flexible with respect to timing constraints, and slow enough to be managed by a software microcontroller, however such an implementation requires frequent activity on the part of the microcontroller.
 This IP presents a simple register interface and state-machine to manage the corresponding I/O pins directly using a byte-formatted programming model.